Can't Stop (Red Hot Chili Peppers song)

-"Can't Stop" is a song by American rock band Red Hot Chili Peppers from their eighth studio album, By the Way (2002).
-It was released as the third single from the album on February 3, 2002.
-The song was the band's eighth number one on the US Billboard Modern Rock Tracks chart, where it spent three weeks topping the chart, and peaked at number 57 on the Billboard Hot 100.
-"Can't Stop" performed moderately well on international charts as well as on the Billboard Modern Rock Tracks and Mainstream Rock charts.
+"Can't Stop" is a song by the American rock band Red Hot Chili Peppers, from their eighth studio album, By the Way (2002).
+It was released as the third single from the album on February 3, 2003.

+"Can't Stop" became the band's eighth number one on the US Billboard Modern Rock Tracks chart, where it was number one for three weeks.
+It reached number 57 on the Billboard Hot 100.
+"Can't Stop" also performed well on international charts and the Billboard Mainstream Rock chart.

-Composition and lyrical denotation
+Composition

 The song is instrumentally composed in 4/4 standard time and in the key of E minor.
 The verse plays twice before the bridge, as well as the chorus.
-During the bridge, Frusciante plays sparsely in a reggae style, only strumming on the up-beat.
+During the bridge, guitarist John Frusciante plays sparsely in a reggae style, only strumming on the up-beat.
 Following the bridge, Frusciante utilizes a fuzz (Big Muff Pi by Electro Harmonix) in his solo.
 He also makes extensive use of a tone-bend.

 Lyrically, "Can't Stop" is a prime example of the band's occasional use of writing lyrics to an established rhythm, rather than rhythms to established lyrics.
-Kiedis writes in his typical circumlocutory style.
+Anthony Kiedis writes in his typical circumlocutory style.
 Nonetheless, the predominant theme of cultivating an inner, personal energy (evidenced in the title and the final line: "This life is more than just a read-through.") can be understood in almost every line.
 The verses are addressed to the listener (or perhaps to himself), in an instructional tone, with references to Kiedis's own life, as well as citing the inspiration of Defunkt ("Defunkt, the pistol that you pay for") and Julia Butterfly Hill ("J. Butterfly is in the treetops").
 The bridge marks a slight departure, as Kiedis suggests he had temporarily forgotten this philosophy, and looks to a new girlfriend to help himself back on his feet.

 Reception and chart performance

 The song itself is distinct, especially when in comparison to the various other tracks on By the Way.
 Some consider the song to be among the only true punk/funk sounds on the entire album, along with "Throw Away Your Television".
 "Can't Stop" was considered to be "energetic" and melodically encompassing, by combining textured, melodic, and funky themes together into one.
+It has been widely regarded as one of the band's best songs.

 The song was the Chili Peppers' eighth number one on the Modern Rock Tracks chart, and second from the album By the Way.
 It also peaked at number 57 on the Billboard Hot 100.
-Regardless of the moderate recognition it received on the Billboard Hot 100, the song is a live performance staple.
+The song is a live performance staple for the band.